Control and Coordination - Our Neurons Games

 5. Compare the role of tendons in helping the skeletal system and the muscular system work together

-a bridge between two cities.
+to a bridge between two cities.

 6. Infer How does the skeletal system protect other organ systems in the body?